carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > This step is used to change __hyperparameters__ and then train the model again. _Comment: Define hyperparams_
 >
 > Hyperparameters - These are the settings of a machine learning model.
 Each machine learning method has different hyperparameters, and they control various trade-offs which change how the model learns.
-> Hyperparameters control parts of a machine learning method such as how much emphasis the method should place on being perfectly correct versus becoming overly complex, how fast the method should learn, the type of mathmatical model the method should use for learning, and more.
+> Hyperparameters control parts of a machine learning method such as how much emphasis the method should place on being perfectly correct versus becoming overly complex, how fast the method should learn, the type of mathematical model the method should use for learning, and more.
 {: .callout}

-Setting a test set aside from the training and validation sets from the beginning, and only using it once for a final evaulation, is very important to be able to properly evaluate how well a machine learning algorithm learned.
+Setting a test set aside from the training and validation sets from the beginning, and only using it once for a final evaluation, is very important to be able to properly evaluate how well a machine learning algorithm learned.
 Letting the machine learning method learn from the test set can be seen as giving a student the answers to an exam; once a student sees any exam answers, their exam score will nol longer reflect their performance in the class.

 We will be using the holdout validation method in the software.